 Executive Producer, Television Productions Salary

-An Executive Producer, Television Productions earns an average salary of $85,811 per year.
-Experience has a moderate effect on income for this job.
+An Executive Producer, Television Productions earns an average salary of $92,530 per year.
+Experience strongly influences income for this job.

 Job Description for Executive Producer, Television Productions